-SABR’s third convention in the nation’s capital drew 664 members and guests.
+- SABR’s third convention in the nation’s capital drew 664 members and guests.
 Major League Baseball lobbyist Josh Alkin was the keynote speaker at the awards banquet (replacing Stan Kasten at the last minute.)
 A major league player panel, moderated by TV personality George Michael, featured 1983 World Series MVP Rick Dempsey and former Washington Senators slugger Frank Howard.
 A Negro Leagues player panel included Mamie “Peanut” Johnson, Rev. Henry “Pistol” Mason and Pedro Pastor Sierra y Quintano.
 Baseball Prospectus co-founder Christina Kahrl and Baseball Weekly founding editor Paul White spoke in separate special sessions.
 Members took a tour of Nationals Park in Washington (and heard a talk from local historian Phil Wood) and attended a game at Camden Yards (right) in Baltimore.
 Some also took a trip to Woodbridge, Virginia, for a Carolina League game and Waldorf, Maryland, for an independent Atlantic League game.
 Sessions on using the Library of Congress for baseball research were led by SABR member David Kelly and Librarian Thomas Mann.

-> - Read more: Read every article from The National Pastime: Monumental Baseball, the SABR 39 convention publication
+- Read more: Read every article from The National Pastime: Monumental Baseball, the SABR 39 convention journal

-> - Related link: Click here for PowerPoint slides from the SABR 39 research presentations
+- Related link: Click here for PowerPoint slides from the SABR 39 research presentations